-This page and the next 2 pages give you key information to help you decide whether to participate.
-We have included detailed information after the second page.
+This page and the next 2 pages give you key information to help you decide whether to allow your baby to participate.
+We have included detailed information after the third page.
 Ask the research team questions.
 If you have questions later, the contact information for the research investigator in charge of the study is below.